Abkhazia–South Ossetia relations

-Abkhazia–South Ossetia relations (Отношения Абхазии и Южной Осетии; Аԥсны-Аахыҵ Уаԥстәыла азыҟаӡаара; Абхазийы-Хуссар Ирыстоны хъуыд) are bilateral foreign relations between the Republic of Abkhazia and the Republic of South Ossetia, whose international status is disputed – they are both considered part of Georgia by the majority of the world's states.

-Abkhazia and South Ossetia recognized each other's independence by signing of treaty of friendship and cooperation or before.
+Diplomatic relations between Abkhazia and South Ossetia, two partially recognized states which broke away from Georgia amidst the dissolution of the Soviet Union in the early 1990s, were established on 26 September 2007.

+The governments of Abkhazia and South Ossetia have worked closely in their pursuit of international recognition.
+Leaders of Abkhazia and South Ossetia signed a mutual defense pact.
+During the 2008 Russo-Georgian war, Abkhazian soldiers and volunteers backed by Russian paratroopers drove Georgian troops from their last stronghold in Abkhazia's Kodori Valley while Russian and South Ossetian forces were engaged in heavy combat with Georgian forces.

 On 19 September 2005, a day before the 15th anniversary of South Ossetia's independence, President Sergei Bagapsh of Abkhazia and President Eduard Kokoity of South Ossetia signed a treaty of friendship and cooperation in Tskhinvali.
 The treaty was ratified by South Ossetia's Parliament on 27 December and by Abkhazia's Parliament on 15 February 2006.
 On 20 September, Kokoity awarded Bagapsh with the Medal of Honour.

-Diplomatic relations between both countries were established on 26 September 2007.

-In recent years, the governments of Abkhazia and South Ossetia have been working closely together in search of more international recognition.
-The leaders of Abkhazia and South Ossetia have also signed a mutual defense pact, stating that in case either country is attacked, the other must become involved in the other's defense.
-During the 2008 Russo-Georgian war, Abkhazian soldiers and volunteers backed by Russian paratroopers drove Georgian troops from their last stronghold in Abkhazia's Kodori Valley while Russian and South Ossetian forces were engaged in heavy combat with Georgian forces.

 On 18 August 2015, Abkhazia and South Ossetia signed an agreement on visa-free travel during a visit by Abkhazia's Foreign Minister Viacheslav Chirikba to Tskhinvali.
 Both states are members of the Community for Democracy and Rights of Nations.